ExmgElements/exmg-elements-monorepo/README.md

 ```

 * If you want to programmatically expand / collapse row with detail you can pass property `.expandedRowIds` to `exmg-grid` element
-WHere type of `expandedRowIds` looks
+Where type of `expandedRowIds` looks
 ```typescript
 const expandedRowIds: Record<string, boolean> = {
   '1': true,
   '2': false,
 };
 ```
-Key i just id which you pass by attributes `data-row-key` and `data-row-detail-key` and value is just flag what will expand when true otherwise collapse
+Key is just id which you pass by attributes `data-row-key` and `data-row-detail-key` and value is just flag what will expand when true otherwise collapse

 * When row detail is being expanded then to element which trigger action will be added attribute `data-is-expanded`
 To row detail is added attribute `data-is-row-expanded`.
 When collapsed both attributes are removed.